cdl-geneseo/geneseo-dictionary/H/Hits-Different.md

 # Hits Different

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hits Different

 Created by  Bianca Volpe, last modified on May 07, 2022

 n.
 When something is better than usual. &quot;That pizza hits different.&quot; Based on survey result, 100% of students could define the word; 100% believe the word isn't specific to Geneseo.
 (B. Volpe, 2022)